mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 an implied "AND" logical operator for all separate expressions.
 For this example, you would say that in words as: net code is II AND sta code is PFO AND channel code is LHZ AND ...
-For that reason the used of the $and opertor above is not actually required.
-Note, however, if an query logical expression involves an OR clause the list of expressions syntax is required.
+For that reason the $and opertor above is not actually required.
+Note, however, if a query logical expression involves an OR clause the list of expressions syntax is required.
 Here, for example, is a similar query to above with an OR clause.
 This query would always retrieve horizontal components and handle the